 What is the benefit of becoming certified PCIT therapist?

-Certified therapists through the PCIT & TCIT Training Program will be:
+Certified therapists through the PCIT & TCIT Training Corporation will be:

-- Formally recognized by PCIT & TCIT Training, and added to the PCIT website so that families and other professionals can contact you for evidence-based services.
+- Formally recognized by PCIT & TCIT Training Corporation, and added to the PCIT website so that families and other professionals can contact you for evidence-based services.

 - Provided with a certificate to provide third-party payers that documents you are providing an evidence-based treatment.